SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 -  **reset**
      optional command for putting the module to a state predefined by the implementation.

+-  **clear_errors**
+     This command tries to clear an error state.
+It may be called when status is ERROR, and the command will try to transfrom status to IDLE or WARN.
+If it can not do it, the status should not change or change to an other ERROR state before returning ``done <module>:clear_errors``

 -  **go**
      optional command for starting an action.
-If the 'go' command is present, changing any parameter (especially the 'target' parameter) does not yet initiate any action leading to a BUSY state.
+If the ``go`` command is present, changing any parameter (especially the 'target' parameter) does not yet initiate any action leading to a BUSY state.
      In contrast, if no 'go' command is present, changing the target will start an action